Contrarian Corpus

 Notes

 Not a classic activist campaign — pure long thesis pitch on a company spun off from Fortune Brands just two weeks prior (Oct 4, 2011).
 Title 'A Homespun Fortune' is a pun on the spin-off.
 Tone is supportive of management ('best operators', 'strong management team'), no demands, no villain.
 Classic Ackman post-spin 'orphaned stock' setup paired with housing-cycle optionality.
-Uses Buffett quote (July 2011 Bloomberg TV) as third-party endorsement of housing recovery thesis — a rhetorical move, not a contradiction.
+Uses Warren Buffett quote (July 8, 2011 Bloomberg TV) as third-party endorsement of housing recovery thesis — a rhetorical move, not a CEO-contradiction.
 Before/after framing is scenario-based (LTM vs partial vs full recovery) rather than explicit management-driven inflection.
 Segment commentary resembles a sum-of-parts walk but valuation is done on consolidated EBITDA × 7x multiple, so no SOTP per se.
-Likely delivered at the Value Investing Congress (NYC, Oct 17-18, 2011).
+Likely delivered at the Value Investing Congress (NYC, October 2011).
+Stake size not disclosed in the deck; disclaimer confirms common-stock and cash-settled derivative exposure but no percentage.